 \section{Introduction}

 One fundamental step in the data processing of any imaging survey is the photometric calibration of the observations.
 The calibration process aims to translate the observed counts in astronomical images to a physical flux scale referred to the top of the atmosphere.
-Because accurate colours are needed to derive photometric redshifts for galaxies, atmospheric parameters for Milky Way (MW) stars, and surface characteristics for minor bodies; and reliable absolute fluxes are involved in the estimation of the luminosity and the stellar mass of galaxies, current and future photometric surveys target a calibration uncertainty at the 1\% level and below to reach their ambitious scientific goals.
+Because accurate colors are needed to derive photometric redshifts for galaxies, atmospheric parameters for Milky Way (MW) stars, and surface characteristics for minor bodies; and reliable absolute fluxes are involved in the estimation of the luminosity and the stellar mass of galaxies, current and future photometric surveys target a calibration uncertainty at the 1\% level and below to reach their ambitious scientific goals.

-One particular approach to perform the photometric calibration is the use of the stellar locus \citep{covey07, high09, kelly14}.
-This procedure takes advantage of the way stars with different stellar parameters populate colour-colour diagrams, defining a well-constrained region (stellar locus) whose shape depends on the specific colours used.
+One particular approach to performing the photometric calibration is the use of the stellar locus \citep{covey07, high09, kelly14}.
+This procedure takes advantage of the way stars with different stellar parameters populate color-color diagrams, defining a well-constrained region (stellar locus) whose shape depends on the specific colors used.
 The match between the instrumental data and a reference stellar locus provides the flux calibration of the images.

-The stellar locus technique is able to provide a photometric calibration without the need of dedicated calibration images of standard stars, saving telescope time and optimizing operations.
+The stellar locus technique is able to provide a photometric calibration without the need for dedicated calibration images of standard stars, saving telescope time and optimizing operations.
 Its main assumption is that the reference locus is valid for any observed position.
-In the general case, the stellar photometry in the Galaxy is affected by the amount of interstellar matter that star-light passes through until reaching the observer and by possible local variations in the extinction law.
-This leaves two solutions to define the reference locus: de-reddening the photometry, which implies knowing (or assuming) in each case the local extinction law, or choosing a set of dust-free objects.
-It would be a way of saying that we need photometry "outside" the Galaxy to set the stellar locus as reference \citep{high09}.
+In the general case, the stellar photometry in the Galaxy is affected by the amount of interstellar matter that star-light passes through before reaching the observer and by possible local variations in the extinction law.
+This leaves two solutions to define the reference locus: de-reddening the photometry or choosing a set of dust-free objects \citep{high09}.